 Working predominantly for the BBC across their various football programmes as well as Sky Sports as a pundit and match analyst, Neville had to put a hold on his media work when he was appointed as assistant manager at Spanish side Valencia in 2015.

 Working with his brother Gary who had been appointed as head coach, their Valencia side endured a terrible run of results which ultimately led to the dismissal of the older Neville.

-Phil stayed on at the Spanish giants until the end of the season before leaving the club but he stayed on in Spain where his son was playing for a local academy side that Neville also coached at.
+Phil stayed on at the Spanish giants until the end of the season but stayed on in Spain where his son was playing for a local academy side that Neville also coached at.

 He also has a daughter called Isabella who has been signed by a top modelling agency despite suffering from cerebral palsy.

 She is the first less-able-bodied model to be listed on the books of a British agency.

-In another business venture with his ‘Class of 92’ team-mates, Neville will be opening a university in 2019 called UA92 which is backed by Lancaster University and Trafford council.
+In another business venture with his ‘Class of 92’ team-mates, Neville has opened a university called UA92 which is backed by Lancaster University and Trafford council.